kaijing98/PointOfSaleSystemV41/README.md

 We use a command line interface in this case and the model-view-controller framework.
 Data Access Object is not required as we use the JPA Entity Manager instead.

-Some of the use cases that can be performed includes:
+Some of the use cases that can be performed include:
+For Cashier:
+- Checkout
+- Void or Refund
+- View My Sale Transactions

+For Manager:
+- Create New Staff
+- View Staff Details
+- Update Staff
+- Delete Staff
-- Create new Product
+- Create New Product
 - View Project Details
 - Update Product
 - Delete Product